alexisprovost/DevelopmentSidebar/README.md

 # Installation

-The bar can be added in the .htaccess file or in you PHP application.
+The bar can be added in the .htaccess file or in your PHP application.

 ### .htaccess
 ```htaccess